aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03a_image_classification.rst

   configuration files to connect your dataset to the training pipeline.

 | For a better understanding of which configuration files to change, you can
-  refer to the directory tree at :ref:`03-config-folder-structure`.
+  refer to the directory tree at :ref:`03a-config-folder-structure`.

-1. dataset_filename.yaml
+1. Create a Dataset File

 | Create a YAML file under the :mod:`data_module/dataset` folder directory.
-| The name of the files must be the same as the :mod:`data_module/dataset`
-  value defined in the :ref:`config-files-mainconfig`.

 .. parsed-literal::